Schell in 2008

 Schell visited the Center for Computer Research in Music and Acoustics at Stanford University in 1983, where he produced two computer-generated works, including karma/FOR RICK, a process piece contrasting feelings of yearning and inevitability.
 Later, Schell studied music and video with Kenneth Gaburo and Hans Breder at The University of Iowa, earning his Masters degree in 1985.
 Schell also studied with Charles Dodge and William Albright.
 In 1985 Schell moved to New York, living there until 1997, when he spent a half-year in Nepal.
 After dividing his time between West and East coasts for two years, he relocated to the Pacific Northwest, where he currently lives.

-In addition to his intermedia projects, Schell is also known for his musical performances, which feature samplers, processed sounds and homemade electronic instruments.
+In addition to intermedia projects, Schell also performed frequently during the 1990s as a musician using samplers, processed sounds and homemade electronic instruments.
 Musicians he has worked with include Fast Forward, Ikue Mori, Zeena Parkins, David Weinstein, Nick Didkovsky, Daniel Goode, Elise Kermani, Peter Zummo, Bonnie Barnett, Pamela Z, Kevin Norton, James Pugliese, Ed Osborn, Lynn Book, Dietmar Diesner, Fred Lonberg-Holm, Ulrich Krieger and David Poyourow.
 Schell has also collaborated with film/video artists Abigail Child, Benton Bainbridge, Eric Schefter, Mike Taylor and Nancy Meli Walker.

 Schell has received awards from BMI and the Concorso Internazionale «Luigi Russolo», and his work has been supported by Meet the Composer, the American Composers Forum's Performance Incentive Fund, and the Electronic Arts Grants Program of the Experimental Television Center.